 After hospitals were assigned to health systems and aggregate counts of physicians were generated, we sequentially applied three criteria to exclude systems that do not have a qualifying hospital or comprehensive care capability.
 First, we excluded health systems that did not have at least one non-Federal general acute care hospital based on either data source (Table III.4).
-Next, we excluded health systems that had insufficient numbers of physicians to plausibly offer a reasonably comprehensive range of services to their patients.
-Finally, we excluded health systems with only very small numbers of primary care physicians.
+Next, we excluded health systems that had fewer than 50 physicians, which would be insufficient to plausibly offer a comprehensive range of services to their patients.
+Finally, we excluded health systems with fewer than 10 primary care physicians.

 For the second exclusion criterion, we chose a total of 50 physicians as the threshold.
 When we constructed the 2016 systems list of systems, we explored the consequences of lowering or raising the threshold.
 Web searches of the potential new systems added after lowering the threshold suggested we risked adding some systems offering a limited scope of services in their community.
-Raising the threshold, we excluded some systems that seemed potentially important healthcare systems in their community.
+If we were to raise the threshold, we risked excluding some systems that seemed potentially important healthcare systems in their community.
 Therefore, we required at least 50 physicians from at least one of the two data sources.

-Our approach may result in underrepresentation of health systems serving patients in rural or frontier areas, or other systems that use other networking approaches (including teleconsultation) to provide comprehensive care to their population and thus require fewer physicians in their employ.
-In developing future releases of the systems list, we may consider different physician thresholds-for example, a lower one for health systems serving primarily rural areas with lower population density and a higher one for those serving more densely populated areas.
-In addition, we may consider alternative approaches that might more accurately identify systems providing comprehensive care.
+Our approach may result in underrepresentation of health systems serving patients in rural or frontier areas, or other systems that use other networking approaches (including teleconsultation) to provide comprehensive care to their population and thus require fewer physicians.

 Finally, we excluded health systems that had fewer than 10 primary care physicians in the OneKey data.
-While the estimated size of the population that can be managed by a single primary care physician varies based on patient complexity, range of services provided, and composition of the primary care team, estimates of primary care panel size suggests that a system would need at least 10 primary care physicians to offer basic primary care to 25,000 patients.
-VII, VIII Increasing the threshold would have excluded some systems that manage practice locations providing primary care services.
+While the estimated size of the population that can be managed by a single primary care physician varies based on patient complexity, range of services provided, and composition of the primary care team, estimates of primary care panel size suggest that a system would need at least 10 primary care physicians to offer basic primary care to 25,000 patients.
+Vii, Viii Increasing the threshold would have excluded some systems that manage practice locations providing primary care services.
 Therefore, we retained the threshold at 10.